Welcome to Music

 Co-curricular music:

-At NUAST we have established instrumental lessons for students wishing to study and practice an instrument of their choice.
+At NUAST we have established instrumental lessons for students in order to compliment the current core curriculum, providing passionate musicians with the chance to play throughout their whole school journey.
 We offer this in partnership with the City Music Hub and currently students can learn the following through this provision:

 Brass